juv/kube-autorollout/README.md

 To execute kube-autorollout locally, set these environment variables:

 - `CONFIG_FILE`: Required -- the file path to the config file.
-Minimal config:
+Config example:

 ```yaml
 cronSchedule: "*/45 * * * * *"